hashgraph/hedera-services/platform-sdk/docs/proposals/queuestate-fcqueue-to-virtualmap/proposal.md

 ## Performance impact

-**Queue operations (add, remove)**: both `FCQueue` and `VirtualMap` add and remove elements fast.
+**Queue operations (add, remove)**: both `FCQueue` and `VirtualMap` add and remove elements fast, O(1) complexity.
 No performance impact is expected.

 **Hashing**: `FCQueue` has a very efficient hashing algorithm, it hashes only newly inserted elements and "unhashes" removed elements.
+Complexity is O(N), where N is the number of elements added to or removed from the queue in a single round.
+It's done on a single thread, though.
-It's done on a single thread, however. `VirtualMap` needs to rehash more entities because of its tree structure, but it's done in parallel on many threads.
-No significant performance impact is expected.
+`VirtualMap` needs to rehash more entities because of its tree structure, so it's complexity is O(N) * O(log2(M)), where M is the size of the queue, which is not expected to grow a lot in the future, so log2(M) is rather a constant multiplier.
+Besides that, virtual map hashing is done on multiple threads in parallel.
+Overall, no significant performance impact is expected.

 **Serialization (including snapshots)**: `VirtualMap` is much faster than `FCQueue`, since it only needs to serialize a small portion of its data (virtual node cache), while `FCQueue`